Pandemrix: Narcolepsy

 Pandemrix was found to be associated with narcolepsy from observational studies, increasing the risk of narcolepsy by 5-14 times in children and 2-7 times in adults.
 The increased risk of narcolepsy due to vaccination in children and adolescents was around 1 incident per 18,400 doses.
 In 2018, it was demonstrated that T-cells stimulated by Pandemrix were cross-reactive by molecular mimicry with part of the hypocretin peptide, the loss of which is associated with type I narcolepsy.

-The British Medical Journal obtained adverse event report data from GSK and conducted an analysis of that data, which showed that Pandemrix was associated with adverse events much more frequently than the two other GSK H1N1 vaccines.
+The British Medical Journal (BMJ) obtained adverse event report data from GSK and conducted an analysis of that data, which showed that Pandemrix was associated with adverse events much more frequently than the two other GSK H1N1 vaccines.
 The risk of adverse events after Pandemrix was more than five times higher than the risk after the other two GSK H1N1 vaccines.
 Vaccination had continued after the figures that allowed this analysis became available.
 In the Irish parliament, TD Clare Daly commented that, “The Health Service Executive (HSE) decided to purchase Pandemrix and continued to distribute it even after they knew it was dangerous and untested, and before most of the public in Ireland received it.”

 There were multiple legal cases by individuals who attributed medical conditions to the Pandemrix vaccination.
 One well known example was the case of Katie Clack, a nurse who committed suicide after developing narcolepsy after receiving a vaccination.
 Clack was required to be vaccinated against her wishes in order to continue her job as a nurse.

 In August 2010, The Swedish Medical Products Agency (MPA) and The Finnish National Institute for Health and Welfare (THL) launched investigations regarding the development of narcolepsy as a possible side effect to Pandemrix flu vaccination in children.

 In summer 2010, the MPA and THL received reports from Swedish and Finnish healthcare professionals that narcolepsy was a suspected adverse drug reaction to the Pandemrix flu vaccination.
 The reports concern children 12 to 16 years old, whose symptoms occurred one to two months after vaccination.
 The symptoms were later confirmed to be compatible with narcolepsy.
 Consumer reports describing similar symptoms were also received.
 Both organizations, in consultation with external experts, have assessed the possible relationship between the vaccination and the reported reactions.
 MPA and THL have been in contact with other EU member states to enquire whether there have been any similar reports in other countries.

 THL recommended that further Pandemrix vaccinations be discontinued pending further investigation into 15 cases of recently vaccinated children who developed narcolepsy in late 2009 and early 2010.
 THL later raised this figure to 17; the expected average annual occurrence is 6 cases.
 In Sweden, MPA has discovered 12 confirmed cases and another 12 suspected cases.
 Additionally, MPA says it is aware of individual case reports from France, Norway and Germany.